My adventures as an Air Force photographer in New Zealand

 Settling for shots from the side rear view was a safer approach, so I squeezed off a shot or two of the subjects, after all that is why I was there.
 My job was to photograph the aerobatic team going through their paces over the historic airfield for an Air Force publicity poster.

-We went through this entire routine a couple of times so there was less anxiety after that.
+We went through this entire routine a couple of times so there was a lot less anxiety after that.

 Once back on the ground and I could get my "jelly like" legs to operate normally again - it was time to get the colour film processed for producing the poster - Job done!